jdoiro3/mkdocs-multirepo-plugin/README.md

   - multirepo:
       # (optional) tells multirepo to cleanup the temporary directory after site is built.
       cleanup: true
       # if set the docs directory will not be removed when importing docs.
 When using this with a nav section in an imported repo
       # you must keep the docs directory in the path (e.g., docs/path/to/file.md).
       keep_docs_dir: true
       repos:
+          # There will be a navigation section with this section name
         - section: Backstage
           # you can define the edit uri path
           import_url: 'https://github.com/backstage/backstage?edit_uri=/blob/master/'